Freshmichaelj/passwordGenerator/README.md

 # passwordGenerator
 A Password Generator for you to use.
 I highly recommend editing it to your liking.
 If you would like to, add more words to the wordOption list at the very beginning, as well as the numberOptions list.
 Enjoy!

-To the password you generated, I used: https://www.uic.edu/apps/strong-password/
+To test the password you generated, I used: https://www.uic.edu/apps/strong-password/